 Jeddah Corniche Circuit may not stay on the F1 calendar for too long.
 A new motorsport complex is being built outside of Qiddiya, conceived by former F1 driver Alexander Wurz.
-The circuit is designed to FIA Grade 1 standards and is expected to open in 2023.
-It is understood to be an option to become the permanent host of the Saudi Arabia Grand Prix in the near future.
+The circuit is designed to FIA Grade 1 standards and is expected to begin hosting the Saudi Arabian Grand Prix from 2027.

 Upcoming events at Jeddah Corniche Circuit

 Jeddah Corniche Circuit is a temporary circuit, used only by Formula 1.
-The second running of the Saudi Arabian Grand Prix will be the second of the 2024 F1 season, taking place on March 7-9.
+The 2024 Saudi Arabian Grand Prix will be the second of the 2024 F1 season, taking place on March 7-9.
 Formula 1 Saudi Arabian Grand Prix 2024.